 On this page

-Orders for repayment of overpaid child support assessments
+Orders for repayment of overpaid amounts

-Section 143 is not limited to particular types of overpayment.
-A person can apply for an order under section 143 to recover any overpayment of child support arising under the CSA Act.
-However, this creates a registrable maintenance liability only if the overpayment is a parentage overpayment and the court orders the former payee to repay an amount to the former payer (CSRC Act section 17A).
-The person in whose favour the order is made (the former payer, who is the payee of the parentage overpayment order) can register the order with the Registrar for collection.
+A registrable maintenance liability may be created if either the overpayment is a parentage overpayment or the overpayment is a result of a decision that the registered maintenance liability should have never have existed, and the court orders the former payee to repay an amount to the former payer (CSRC Act section 17A(1)(c)).
+The person in whose favour the order is made (the former payer, who is the payee of the recovery order) can register the order with the Registrar for collection.
 However, costs orders in respect of section 143 proceedings are not able to be registered with the Registrar for collection (CSRC Act section 17A(2)).

 Parentage overpayment orders

 If the court is satisfied that the payer is not the child's parent, it may grant the declaration (CSA Act section 107(4)).
 Once a declaration is made, the Registrar is taken never to have accepted the payee's application for child support for the child (CSA Act section 107(5)).

 CSA Act section 107(6) says that the court must consider making an order under CSA Act section 143 for recovery of any overpaid child support as soon as practicable after making a declaration under CSA Act section 107.

-If a court makes an order under section 143 requiring the former payee to transfer property to the former payer (rather than a specified sum of money) this is not a registrable maintenance liability.
+If a court makes an order under CSA Act section 143 requiring the former payee to transfer property to the former payer (rather than a specified sum of money) this is not a registrable maintenance liability.
 The Registrar cannot register such an order for collection and the former payer (now the payee of the order) will need to take his or her own enforcement action.